It’s a little dangerous for the preacher to get political, I know.

 Happy birthday, America.
 May the world remember the promise of this country and stand by us as we try to pick up the dream, dust it off, and reinvent it for the future.

-Founder of Invested Faith, Butler currently leads National City Christian Church as intentional interim senior minister.
-Prior to that, she served for five years as the seventh senior minister and first woman at the helm of The Riverside Church in the City of New York.
+Founder of Invested Faith, she previously served as pastor of several churches, including as the seventh senior minister and first woman at the helm of The Riverside Church in the City of New York.
 Butler holds degrees from Baylor University, the International Baptist Theological Seminary and Wesley Theological Seminary.
+She is a contributing correspondent at Good Faith Media.